misa1515/philips-airpurifier-coap/README.md

 Note: `configuration.yaml` is no longer supported and your configuration is not automatically migrated.
 You have to start fresh.

+## Re-configuration

+- Should your devices change their IP address on the network, they need to be re-configured
+- If autodiscovery works for your device and network, Home Assistant will discover the device again (latest at the next restart) and identify that it knows it already.
+The IP address is then automatically adjusted and no user interaction is needed.
+- If autodiscovery doesn't work for you, you can simply add the device again as described above, using its new IP address.
+Home Assistant will detect that it knows the device already and adjust the configuration.

 ## Supported models